 Blue buttons are hermaphrodites which means they have both male and female sex organs so they can actually reproduce on their own.

-This process happens when the reproductive polyp release eggs and sperm to the water then fertilization takes place.
+This process happens when the reproductive polyp releases eggs and sperm into the water then fertilization takes place.
 After this, the eggs turn into larvae which is the earliest stage of the polyp.
 Later the larvae turn into adult polyps.
 The fully grown polyp then takes on its new role.

 The Blue Button lives on the surface of the sea and, they are free drifters.